 3. Site condition monitoring

 A baseline condition monitoring survey for this MPA was undertaken in Spring 2017.
 The results of this survey are not yet available.
-Further information will be made available under the Monitoring section in due course.
+Further information will be made available under the Monitoring and Evidence section in due course.

 4. Assessment of progress towards conservation objectives

 No long-term condition monitoring data is available to determine whether the MPA is moving towards or has reached its conservation objectives.
 The site has a ‘restore’ conservation objective based on the findings of a vulnerability assessment (exposure the activities associated with pressures to which the protected features of the site are considered sensitive).
-Further information will be provided under the Assessment section as it becomes available.